muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### Generative AI/LLMs: Parameter-efficient fine-tuning (qLoRA) of LLMs (Llama-3) and Conversational AI Agents
+### Generative AI: Parameter-efficient fine-tuning of LLMs (Llama-3) and Conversational AI Agents
 Fine-tuning an LLM (e.g. full fine-tuning) for a particular task can be computationally intensive as it involves updating all the LLM model parameters.
 Parameter-efficient fine-tuning (PEFT) updates only a small subset of parameters, allowing LLM fine-tuning with limited resources.
-Here, I have fine-tuned the [Llama-3-8B](meta-llama/Meta-Llama-3-8B) foundation model with Quantized Low-Rank Adaptation (qLoRA), a form of PEFT by using NVIDIA L4 GPUs.
+Here, I have fine-tuned the [Llama-3-8B](meta-llama/Meta-Llama-3-8B) foundation model with Quantized Low-Rank Adaptation (**qLoRA**), a form of PEFT, by using NVIDIA L4 GPUs.
 Instead of updating all the weights of the pre-trained LLM, LoRA freezes the original model weights and applies changes to a separate set of weights.
 Quantization further reduces the memory footprint by quantizing the precision of the weights in the pre-trained LLM to 4-bit.
 These modified weights, known as the low-rank representation, are then added to the original weights, allowing for more efficient fine-tuning of the LLM without the need to retrain the entire model from scratch.

 [Check the model on Hugging Face hub!](https://huggingface.co/MuntasirHossain/Meta-Llama-3-8B-OpenOrca/edit/main/README.md)